kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 ```

-## Running the image as a container
+## 'docker run' - Running the image as a container

 To create a container from an image and get an interactive shell in Ubuntu Linux, run:

 ```
-> docker run -it my-stuff:1.0
+> docker run -it my_stuff:1.0

 root@2bd442a1e2d1:/#
 ```